burnettaw/javascript-challenge/README.md

 # javascript-challenge
-For all my javascript projects
+For all UFO javascript projects

 Level 1: Automatic Table and Date Search